Policies Overview

 Enable built-in policies first to establish baseline governance:

-- Enable "PII Detection" for all environments
+- Enable "Credential Surface Discovery" and "PII Detection" for security

-- Enable "Token Limits" to control costs
+- Enable "Budget Overrun Detection" to control costs

 2. Tune Severity Levels